selva-oscura/localmajority/README.md

 * view in browser at localhost:3000

+ReactSocialIcons -- details can be found on [github.io](http://jaketrent.github.io/react-social-icons/)

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).